 It was Jamie Lapine who took center stage in the starring role as Jack.

 The next time Jamie and Jack spent time together was 26 years later, in 1984, when Stephen Sondheim was composing songs for a new Broadway musical about fairy tales, and Jamie—now the Pulitzer Prize winner James Lapine—was given the task of concocting a script that would present a new angle on Jack and the Giant.

 Into the Woods

 The fabric of the Sondheim/Lapine play is made of many colorful vignettes interweaving the stories of several traditional fairytale characters, all stitched together into a warm and comfortable quilt.
 But make no mistake, even though Jack and his beanstalk comprise only one of the many plots, the whole show ultimately revolves around him.

 As Act 1 is winding up, it is Jack’s beanstalk rising upstage that foreshadows all that is to come in Act 2.

 Each set of characters have their own plots and challenges to deal with, but in the end it all comes down to Jack.
 He manages to become the axis upon which the play turns.
-And, amazingly enough, he has the only true love song in the show: singing to his cow, I Guess This is Goodbye.
+And, amazingly enough, he has the only true love song in the show: singing to his cow.